-- For any members where an address found and verified, and who have already passed their normal retirement age the Trustees write to them with details of their benefits asking if they would like these to be put into payment.
-Prior to doing so however they check the rules to clarify whether these permit late retirement from deferred status and how any benefits due should be calculated. - A flag is added to the record of any members past normal retirement age and where an individual trace has been completed and no address identified to exclude them from future tracing activities
+- For any members where an address found and verified, and who've already passed their NRA the Trustees write to them with details of their benefits asking if they'd like these to be put into payment.
+Prior to doing so however they check the rules to clarify whether these permit late retirement from deferred status and how any benefits due should be calculated. - A flag is added to the record of any members past NRA and where an individual trace has been completed and no address identified to exclude them from future tracing activities

-The actions taken by individual schemes in these circumstances will vary and the above is for illustrative purposes only.
+The actions taken by individual schemes in these circumstances will vary and the above is for illustrative purposes only info@pasa-uk.com www.pasa-uk.com